IU East Grades and Grading Policies

 The purpose of this policy is to allow students who have done poorly in a course to repeat the course and remove the weight of the earlier grade from the student's cumulative grade point average.
 The IU East Faculty Senate sees this policy as an expansion of the University Faculty Council policy (UFC April 10, 1984 and its EFS amendments – "FX" Policy) by extending the replacement option to courses in which students receive any grade rather than just grades of F.

 A student may retake any undergraduate course and petition for exclusion of the previously earned grade from the cumulative GPA after repeating the course.
-A student may apply this grade replacement option for a maximum of 15 credit hours.
+A student may apply this grade replacement option on an unlimited number of credit hours.
 This option may be exercised no more than two times for each course.
-Each attempt will count toward the 15 credit hour limit.
-Please note that "F" grades that have been assigned as the result of academic misconduct (i.e. plagerism) may be "repeated for credit" but may NOT be "replaced" with an "FX" by this or any other grade replacement policy.
+Please note that "F" grades that have been assigned as the result of academic misconduct (i.e. plagiarism) may be "repeated for credit" but may NOT be "replaced" with an "FX" by this or any other grade replacement policy.

 Top of Page

-Extension of FX PolicyThis policy replaces the use of the FX policy (UFC Action April 10, 1984).
-Previously granted FX grades will be honored under this policy; the number of credit hours for which the FX option has been used will contribute to the count of credit hours for which this policy applies.
+Extension of FX PolicyThis policy replaces the use of the FX policy (UFC Action April 10, 1984, and the IU East amended policy on March 2, 2004).
+Previously granted FX grades will be honored under this policy.

 Grades and courses for which this option is available

 Grade replacement under this policy is only available for undergraduate courses with fixed credit.
 Grades in courses with variable topic may not be replaced unless the topics, rigor, expected competencies, and work-assignments in both courses are the same.
 The determination of equivalency is made by the faculty.
 Under this policy, any grade may be replaced by the grade in the retaken course.
 A grade of "W", "I", or "NC" cannot be used to replace another grade.